So, when starting your business, it’s essential to create a strong identity.

 Hearts can be used to communicate love, relationships, and marriage, while broken hearts represent break-ups, divorce, and sadness.

 Arrows suggest a direction, movement, and travel.
 These are commonly used in businesses that ship and deliver goods (FedEx and Amazon, anyone?)

-Be very careful when using these, and other, common symbols in your logo.
+Be very careful when using these and other standard symbols in your logo.
 They may be an easy-to-understand visual shorthand, but they are also so commonly used that you run the risk of looking indistinct from your competition.

 FedEx and Amazon are examples of logos that use symbols well.

-The arrow in the FedEx logo is subtle and created from negative space – it’s an unexpected surprise.
+The arrow in the FedEx logo is subtle and created from negative space – it’s a surprise.